SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [openwebf/webf](https://github.com/openwebf/webf) - Build flutter apps with HTML/CSS and JavaScript.
 - [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
 Built with Golang and Flutter.
 - [nightmare-space/fast_share](https://github.com/nightmare-space/fast_share) - Fast Share is a highly available file sharing terminal on LAN(local area network) like airdrop developed by flutter framework.
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.

 ## Dockerfile